 The way in which invoices are processed can make a major difference to both buyer and supplier.
 Read on to learn how to optimize your invoicing process.

-The way in which invoices are processed can make a major difference to both buyer and supplier.
 All too often, the invoicing process is fraught with difficulty, from inefficient manual processes to the risk of human error.
 But with an effective electronic invoicing or invoice automation solution in place, companies can streamline this process and reduce the risks.
-Read on to learn how to optimize your invoicing process.
+Read on to learn what the invoicing process is, what challenges it poses, and how you can optimize it.

 Invoice processing challenges